naveenvase/ParcelCo/README.md

 ### Submissions ###

-We will send you an invite to our Bitbucket git repository where you can commit or upload your code.
-Once finished let us know via email and we’ll take a look.
+We will send you an invite to this git repository.
+Please **fork** this repository, where you can commit or upload your code.
+Once finished please create a **pull request** and we will review your code.
+We normally expect to hear back from you within five working days.

 Best of luck, and we look forwards to your response!